joomla/joomla-cms/tests/Codeception/README.md

 ### Installation

-1) Run a `composer install` in the Joomla main directory
+1) Checkout the Project in your document root folder, and follow the [setup guide}(https://docs.joomla.org/J4.x:Setting_Up_Your_Local_Environment).
 2) Copy the file `tests/Codeception/api.suite.dist.yml` to `tests/Codeception/api.suite.yml`.
 Then adjust the REST url in the new file.
-3) Make sure, that the file `codeception.yml` is in the Joomla main directory.
-4) Edit the file configuration.php.
+3) Edit the file configuration.php.
 Set `$secret` = `'tEstValue'` - see [drone-api-run.sh](https://github.com/joomla/joomla-cms/blob/d8930208814fb52c0871853cfd9298f70998fd1f/tests/Codeception/drone-api-run.sh#L59).

 > Tests with authentication always use the super user credentials for now.